-In my previous post, I did a test and talked about how fast is CDN by Google.
-I covered briefly about enabling, and many of you asked to explain in details.
+In my previous post, I did a test and talked about how fast CDN is by Google.
+I covered briefly about enabling, and many of you asked to explain in detail.

-Cloud CDN by Google is a low-latency content delivery solution for small to enterprise business.
+Cloud CDN by Google is a low-latency content delivery solution for small to enterprise businesses.

-With more than 100 POP (point of presence) worldwide and accelerated content delivery using Google’s global premium network make the fastest SSL CDN globally.
+With more than 130 POP (point of presence) worldwide and accelerated content delivery using Google’s global premium network, make the fastest SSL CDN globally.

 Some of the features of Google Cloud CDN:

-- HTTP/2 – it supports latest HTTP protocol for better performance
+- HTTP/2 – it supports the latest HTTP protocol for better performance

 - Purge cache instantly